freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 The servers connect to the network via a dedicated hardware firewall.

-Application environment
+SecureDrop Workstations
 ~~~~~~~~~~~~~~~~~~~~~~~

-The SecureDrop application environment consists of at least one laptop,
+The SecureDrop environment consists of at least one laptop,
 in addition to the servers described above:

 - *SecureDrop Workstation:*